German food firms attempt to improve image in picky Japan | DW | 12.03.2021

 Miho Inui, of the Association for German Food Promotion, says the coronavirus pandemic has complicated German firms' efforts to build new business in Japan

-And in a true deviation from the Japanese image of German food, there were vegan "meat" products by Berlin-based LPP Lotao Pack-und Produktions and Wiesenhof International, headquartered in Lower Saxony.
+And in a true deviation from the Japanese image of German food, there were vegan "meat" products by Berlin-based LPP Lotao and Wiesenhof International, headquartered in Lower Saxony.

 "We are working hard to break the stereotype that all German food is heavy and based on beer or sausages, and these sorts of products go a long way to helping us to demonstrate that to people who are passing by," Inui said.